Should I Upgrade to WordPress 5.0 with Gutenberg?

 Legacy Themes and Plugins

 Similarly, many organizations require custom integrations or one-off themes meant to address a very specific use case.
 This is particularly true of the work Mightybytes does for its clients.
-Many of our websites take advantage of Advanced Custom Fields Pro, which, as of this writing, is not optimized to use with Gutenberg (though ACF compatibility is on its way).

 For these reasons, we recommend upgrading to WordPress 5.0 when you can, but holding off on the Gutenberg editor and using the Classic Editor plugin until both you and your CMS are ready.